PET scans are a type of test that create 3 dimensional (3D) pictures of the inside of your body. PET stands for positron

-If you are travelling abroad within 3 days of your scan, it may be a good idea to take your appointment letter with you to show that you have had a scan.
+If you are travelling abroad within a week of your scan, it may be a good idea to take your appointment letter with you to show that you have had a scan.
 Most airports have sensitive radiation monitors which may pick up the trace of radiation following your test.

 A PET scan is a safe test for most people.
 But like all medical tests it has some risks.
 Your doctor and radiographer make sure the benefits of having the test outweigh these risks.

 Pregnant women should only have the scan in an emergency.
 There’s a risk that the radiation could harm the developing baby.
 Contact the department beforehand if you're or think you might be pregnant.

 If you're breastfeeding, let the department know a few days before your appointment.
 They will let you know if you need to stop breastfeeding for a length of time after having the radioactive drug.
 You might need to store enough expressed milk for at least one feed.